BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

     sqlite> .quit

-Create a file **create.txt** in an editor and enter the CREATE TABLE statements for movies, actors, and cast.
-Also add the following two lines to your create.txt file.
+Create a file **create.txt** in an editor and enter the CREATE TABLE statements for movies, actors, and cast.  **Also add the following two lines to your create.txt file**.
 They create indexes which sort the data in the cast file for fast lookup.
 This is necessary because the cast table doesn't have a primary key.

 .. code::